UNDER-19S REPORT: BARCELONA 0 CHELSEA 2

 The Chelsea Academy marches proudly into the quarter-finals of the NextGen Series after a superb win away in Spain, despite being reduced to 10 men for most of the second half.

-Islam Feruz's opener looked like it could be in vain when Connor Hunte was sent off, but Jeremie Boga (pictured centre) fired a late second goal to send us through following a spirited defensive display.
+Islam Feruz's opener looked like it could be in vain when Connor Hunte was sent off, but Jeremie Boga (pictured) fired a late second goal to send us through following a spirited defensive display.

 After a nervy early period in which Chelsea men twice cleared off the line, the visitors gradually grew into the contest and were the match of our illustrious opponents, who on their own patch entered the game as favourites.

 Half-chances at either end failed to produce a goal, until just before half-time a Chelsea counter-attack involving some direct running from Boga allowed Todd Kane to square for Feruz to slot home and give us the lead.

 Youngster Hunte was dismissed just after the break for a late tackle and suddenly we had an uphill task, but like their senior colleagues, this Chelsea side has bags of nerve and steel, and held out for the entire second half, despite increasing Barça pressure.

 There was to be a Fernando Torres moment too, just like in the Camp Nou last season, except this time it was Boga who would wrap up the win, skipping past his man inside the area and firing low into the bottom corner.

 Now it is on to the quarter-finals in our first European foray at youth level.
 The draw is on Friday.